Stop the

 TL;DR

-• 01 Trump sued his own IRS for $10 billion, over a leak of tax documents he promised to release.
+• 01 President Trump sued his own IRS for $10 billion, over a leak of tax documents he promised to release.

 • 03 If allowed, this settlement would set a precedent for ALL future presidents to usurp unlimited public funds without Congressional approval.